Aircraft Rescue & Fire Fighting (ARFF) Products

 ARFF Working Group Award:

-The ARFF Working Group presented its Technical Achievement Award to Gary Schott, President of APS, for his design and development of such an outstanding hands-on fuselage penetration training device – the PAST Trainer.
-Also, the ARFF Working Group bestowed special recognition upon Gary in their selection of him to receive their coveted Legends Award for his exceptional service to the ARFF Working Group as well as the ARFF community at large.
+The ARFF Working Group presented its Technical Achievement Award to the inventor Gary Schott, for his design and development of hands-on fuselage penetration training device – the PAST Trainer.